- If your Overwatch lost connection to the game server, this won't allow you to play normally.

 Overwatch is a popular vibrant team-based shooter game that offers some futuristic gameplay.
 That said, several overwatch players have reported the lost connection to game server error when playing the game.

-This error can occur due to many reasons, including malware infection.
-The error can be resolved by performing basic troubleshooting steps like troubleshooting your home network and updating drivers, resetting Winsock data, and changing the DNS server.
+This issue can occur due to many reasons, including malware infection.
+The Overwatch error lc-202 can be resolved by performing basic troubleshooting steps like troubleshooting your home network and updating drivers, resetting Winsock data, and changing the DNS server.

-If you are also troubled by this error, here are a couple of troubleshooting tips to help you fix the Overwatch lost connection to a game server error on your Windows computer.
+If you are also troubled by this, here are a couple of troubleshooting tips to help you fix the Overwatch lost connection to a game server error on your Windows computer.

 How do I fix overwatch lost connection to the game server?

 1. Scan your PC for virus

-This error can occur if a malware or virus is creating an issue with the game functionalities or your network.
+This error can occur if malware or virus is creating an issue with the game functionalities or your network.
 To fix the issue, try performing a full scan of your PC.

 If you don’t have third-party software installed, we recommend you install one of the best antiviruses available that is truly effective in removing malware and adware that is hidden deep inside your directories.

 If you prefer to use Window Defender instead, here is how to perform a full scan.